conradakunga/Blog/_posts/2020-11-09-getting-now-playing-information-from-wqxr-in-net.md

 ![](../images/2020/11/Expanded-1.png)

-ANd we expand the second node ...
+And we expand the second node ...

 ![](../images/2020/11/Expanded-2.png)